kokoAfantchao/Billing-Revenue-Management/README.md

 Product Visions:

-         We need to revise the following paragraph, i just copy this from PPT

-         Practice EHR creates ICD-10 ready superbill from patient charts.
-The claims can be auto- submitted from the fully integrated practice management for in-house billing or you can also 3rd party billing company.
-         Quick and easy ICD-10 lookup.
-         Most commonly used procedures and diagnosis codes are readily available.
-         With a click of a button the encounter is ready for the biller.
-Check insurance eligibility directly from your EHR.
+•Create a User Interface for the Billing/Revenue Management Application

+•Collect the insurance information from the front desk via EHR

+•Verify that the insurance is active

+•We collect the summary note from the provider( detailed information about the care of the patient)

+•Create a microservice to quickly lookup the CPT/ICD-10 codes(These are the codes associated with the different diagnosis and procedures)

+•Bill the insurance company according to the summary note, based on each CPT codes( Codes that are related to the treatment/care of the patient)

+•Followup with the insurance to make sure the bill was paid

+•Expose a URI to provide access to the front desk team, to retrieve patient account information

-1. A near vision for the first iteration of the product:
+A near vision for the first iteration of the product:

+•Create a User Interface to retrieve the patient information typically the Insurance details (Full Name, Insurance Company, Policy Number, Date Of Birth and Address

+•Verify the Insurance details

-2. Stakeholder types:
+Stakeholder types:
+  •Insurance Company
+  •Patients
+  •Hospitals
+  •Product Manager/Owner
+  •Professor

 3. A detailed user persona for your real stakeholder: